pawurb/ruby-pg-extras/README.md

 ```

-This commands displays indexes that contain `NULL` values.
+This command displays indexes that contain `NULL` values.
 A high ratio of `NULL` values means that using a partial index excluding them will be beneficial in case they are not used for searching.
-[Source and more info](https://hakibenita.com/postgresql-unused-index-size).

 ### `seq_scans`